 With the third option, consider the name of the person as well as your product name.
 Is your product name a single word, one to two words or longer?
 Will the entire label fit in the “From” field?
 Whatever format you choose, make sure to be consistent across all of your sender accounts and test for appearance before you start using a new sender label.

 Testing every email adds an extra step, but it’s an incredibly important one.
 Because testing typically has to happen outside of an email marketing platform using tools provided by websites like Litmus, Email on Acid or GlockApps, you may be tempted to skip it.
-You shouldn’t – it may mean the difference between your message being successfully delivered or it being flagged as spam.
+You shouldn’t if you have a large list or email is critical to your business – it may mean the difference between your message being successfully delivered or it being flagged as spam.

 Don’t stress – if the occasional email gets a low engagement rate because a few spam keywords made it into your message, know that you are not alone.
-It’s become necessary at this point for email marketing platforms to embed email testing into their platforms to simplify a marketer’s campaign workflow.
+It’s becoming necessary for email marketing platforms to embed email testing into their platforms to simplify a marketer’s campaign workflow.
 This is exactly what the team at BigMailer is currently working on, and we hope to delight our customers with this workflow improvement soon.

 Mailbox providers keep track of how your email recipients interact with your emails, so you need to maintain a high engagement to achieve a high inbox placement rate.
 Consider these tactics: